-Is your Pomeranian dog non stop licking paws?
-While it may seem like an innocent activity (and often is), there are also times when Pomeranian behaviour problems need to be identified and rectified.
+Is your Pomeranian licking paws?
+While it may seem like an innocent activity (and often is), there are also times when Pomeranian behavior problems need to be identified and rectified.

 The first reason why dogs lick their paws and that’s for the taste.
-The second, and more important, reason is as a means of communication.
-Owners don’t often recognise that this is potentially a serious problem and so they ignore it.
+The second, and more important, reason for a Pomeranian licking paws is as a means of communication.
+Owners don’t often recognize that this is potentially a serious problem and so they ignore it.

-So their Pom keeps on licking or chewing a specific part of their paw(s), making the problem worse.
+So their Pomeranian licking or chewing a specific part of their paw(s) continues making the problem worse.

-If your Pom dog continues to chew and/or lick his paws, the friction caused by his tongue and teeth can cause the following problems:
+If your dog continues Pomeranian licking, the friction caused by his tongue and teeth can cause the following problems:

 - Sores: Friction can cause tiny sores that you may not even notice.
 However, as he keeps chewing or licking the same spot over and over, the sore will deepen and widen.